Caroline De Costa: Education

 Caroline de Costa was born in Sydney, Australia, where she began studying medicine in 1964 at the University of Sydney, before dropping out to travel after one year.
 She re-commenced her undergraduate medical studies in Dublin, at the Royal College of Surgeons in Ireland in 1967.
 Having graduated in 1973, she moved to Papua New Guinea to complete a residency in Port Moresby General Hospital, after which she returned to Ireland to undertake specialist training in obstetrics and gynaecology.
 She completed her Diploma with the Royal College of Obstetricians and Gynaecologists (RCOG) in 1978, became a fellow of the Royal College of Physicians and Surgeons of Glasgow in 1980, a fellow of the Royal Australian and New Zealand College of Obstetricians and Gynaecologists in 1981, and a fellow of the Royal College of Obstetricians and Gynaecologists in 1990.
-She obtained a Masters in Public Health from the University of Sydney in 1995 and a PhD from the University of Sydney in 2010.
+She obtained a master's degree in Public Health from the University of Sydney in 1995 and a PhD from the University of Sydney in 2010.
 Between 1980 and 1994, she practiced obstetrics and gynaecology first in Port Moresby and then in Sydney.